addulac/phd/source/13_models.md

 * The distribution of the number of active feature in $F$ is $K_+\sim \Poisson(\alpha H_n)$.
 * The distribution of the total of non-zeros entries in $F$ is $\Poisson(\alpha N)$.

-A constructive approach of the IBP is obtain through the infinite limit of a Beta-Bernoulli process.
+A constructive approach of the IBP is obtained through the infinite limit of a Beta-Bernoulli process.
 Let $F$ defined by the following process:
 \begin{align*}
 	\pi_k \sim \mathrm{Beta}(\frac{\alpha \beta}{K}, 1), \\
 	f_{ik} \mid \pi_k \sim \mathrm{Bernoulli}(\pi_k)